Philippa Spurway Interior Architect

 Metal Support Beams

-The metal support beams have been installed to support the conservatory (the winter garden as it is know in Montenegro) that will join the two villas together.
+The metal support beams have been installed to support the conservatory (also known as a winter garden in Montenegro), which will serve as the connection between the two buildings.

 4CD5FB49-265E-409D-A38C-9E95135CBE36_1_105_c